shreyaporwal2003/Pricelert/README.md

 # PriceAlert: A Full-Stack Price Monitoring App

-PriceAlert is a full-stack web application that allows users to monitor the prices of products from e-commerce websites.
+PriceAlert is a full-stack web application that allows users to monitor the prices of products from E-commerce websites.
 Users can register, submit product URLs, and set a target price.
 The backend server periodically scrapes the product pages and notifies the user via email and real-time dashboard updates when the price drops below their target.

 ***